Modified Brans-Dicke theory with space-time anisotropic parameters: Introduction

 In this paper, we propose a more straightforward modification of BD theory starting from the ADM formalism and discuss the above issues.
-A close look at the ADM formalism reveals that the original BD theory can be anisotropically extended by introducing four more free parameters.
+A close look at the ADM formalism reveals that the original BD theory can be extended by introducing four more free parameters, which is related with space-time anisotropy, thereby breaking Lorentz symmetry.
 Depending on the values of these parameters, the theory shows many interesting aspects which are not present in the original BD theory.
 For example, the large value of $\omega_{{\rm BD}}$ in the original BD theory to be consistent with the solar system observations could be evaded in the modified theory.
 It can be also shown that the ghost instability and strong coupling problems which are present in the gravity theory without the full diffeomorphism symmetry can be avoided within some range of the free parameters.
 Another distinctive feature is that the accelerating Universe could be achieved without the help of some potential contrary to the original BD theory.

 The paper is organized as follows.
 In Sec.
-2, we consider anisotropic BD (aBD) action with five parameters which reduces to the ordinary (isotropic) BD action for particular choices of the four parameters.
+2, we consider space-time anisotropic BD action with five parameters which reduces to the ordinary (isotropic) BD action for particular choices of the four parameters.
 In Sec.
-3, we consider a quadratic action through the perturbation analysis of the aBD gravity in order to investigate the pathological behaviors of scalar graviton mode,.
+3, we consider a quadratic action through the perturbation analysis of the space-time anisotropic BD gravity in order to investigate the pathological behaviors of scalar graviton mode,.
 In Sec.
 4, we perform the perturbation analysis up to cubic order and check whether the strong coupling problem can be cured to this order.
 In Sec.
-5 we study the observational constraint on the aBD theory and compare with the experimental results.
+5 we study the observational constraint on the space-time anisotropic BD theory and compare with the experimental results.
 The conclusion and discussions are given in Section 6.